 Can we make carbs in our body?

-Food sources of carbohydrate
+Food sources based on different classification of carbohydrates

-Carbohydrates classification based on sugar units
+Classification of Carbohydrates based on sugar units

 The simplest or basic form of carbohydrates are the monosaccharides, these form the building blocks of other carbohydrates.
 You cannot further breakdown these monosaccharides into simpler carbohydrates.
 There are more than one hundred monosaccharides found in nature.
 The monosaccharides are white, crystalline solids which are subdivided into two classes aldoses and ketoses.